Museum of Contemporary Art, Los Angeles: Funding

-The Attorney General's office, to whom Eli Broad had been a campaign contributor, investigated MOCA.
-Ultimately, although the investigation was closed with no disciplinary action (Board members were asked to take a voluntary training in their fiduciary duties), just the report of the investigation in the Los Angeles Times had an enormous impact - donors fled and the trustees, in the maelstrom, accepted Broad's terms for control of the institution in exchange for his promise to donate money.
+The Attorney General's office, led at the time by a person to whom Eli Broad had been a campaign contributor, investigated MOCA.
+In April 2010, an assistant attorney general issued a letter that, according to the Los Angeles times, stated that “'unreasonably enthusiastic expectations' about revenues on the part of the museum’s management led MOCA to overspend.
+Because the museum depends mainly on gifts, that translates to hoped-for big donations that never materialized.
+Moreover,...the board apparently did not learn of annual deficits until it was too late to act.
+Instead of reducing spending, MOCA paid some of its bills with money from endowments that donors had earmarked for other purposes...[and] the law requires either that nonprofits get written permission from donors before using restricted endowments in other ways, or that they obtain court orders overriding the restrictions.
+'The withdrawals [the AG's office]reviewed did not follow this standard."
+Ultimately, although the investigation was closed with no disciplinary action (Board members were asked to take a voluntary training in their fiduciary duties and MOCA was required to bring in a consultant to come up with newer and better financial reporting procedures), just the report of the investigation in the Los Angeles Times had an enormous impact - donors fled and the trustees, in the maelstrom, accepted Broad's terms for control of the institution in exchange for his promise to donate money.
 Broad, MOCA's founding chairman from 1979 to 1984 and life trustee of the museum, offered $30 million in a staggered donation, $15 million as matching donations.
 An agreement with Broad was tentatively reached on December 18, but another possibility—a merger with the Los Angeles County Museum of Art—had not been ruled out.
 On December 23, the museum announced that it had accepted Broad's offer and would be making a number of significant changes to its leadership.
 Director Jeremy Strick resigned, and a new position of chief executive officer was created for Charles E. Young, former chancellor of the University of California, Los Angeles.
 Broad required compliance with strict financial terms, but did not demand Strick's resignation or Young's appointment as a condition.
 Hired for a limited term, Young oversaw layoffs and cutbacks in the exhibition schedule that reduced MOCA's budget from more than $24 million to less than the $16 million in 2011.
 In a departure from past practice, when MOCA would schedule shows before funding had been secured, it has adopted a policy of committing to exhibitions only after at least 80% of its projected budget has been lined up.